 Another factor that can be added to the DevSecOps pipeline is application security testing.
-This testing as part of the DevSecOps pipeline is a key factor in shifting security "left of boom" DevSecOps pipeline is a key factor in shifting security "left of boom" Replication security testing leverages a combination of static analysis of code that looks for common coding issues like potential Structured Query Language (SQL) Injection vulnerabilities and dynamic testing to see how the code works together.
+This testing as part of the DevSecOps pipeline is a key factor in shifting security "left of boom"15.
+Application security testing leverages a combination of static analysis of code that looks for common coding issues like potential Structured Query Language (SQL) Injection vulnerabilities and dynamic testing to see how the code works together.
 This testing allows agencies to fix potential security issues before they are released into production.
-In addition to safeguarding the data of the application and mitigating data breaches, application security testing can also reduce the amount of money spent on agencies' Bug Bounty programs the agency may operate (See CISA Binding Operational Directive 20-01 for information on vulnerability disclosure programs and bug bounties).
+In addition to safeguarding the data of the application and mitigating data breaches, application security testing can also reduce the amount of money spent on agencies' Bug Bounty programs the agency may operate (See CISA Binding Operational Directive 20-0116 for information on vulnerability disclosure programs and bug bounties).